Practice reading comprehension with kindergarten and first-grade students with a set of Read and Draw comprehension worksheets.

 Easily Prepare This Resource for Your Students

-Use the dropdown on the Download button to download the PDF or Google Slides version of this resource.
+Use the dropdown on the Download button to download this resource’s PDF or Google Slides version.

 .
 You can also use these resources as